pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 ## Working with Outputs and Strings {#outputs-and-strings}

-Outputs that resolve to strings cannot be used directly in operations such as string concatenation until the output has been resolved.
-In these scenarios, you'll need to resolve the values using {{< pulumi-apply >}}.
+Outputs that return to the engine as strings cannot be used directly in operations such as string concatenation until the output has returned to Pulumi.
+In these scenarios, you'll need to wait for the value to return using {{< pulumi-apply >}}.

 For example, say you want to create a URL from `hostname` and `port` output values.
 You can do this using `apply` and `all`.